Permanent Withdrawal from the College

 - Students who fail to register for a subsequent semester (Fall or Spring) and who have not been granted maintenance of matriculation must apply for and be approved for readmission prior to further registration.
 In the event that such an absence from the college was initiated through a medical withdrawal, the medical clearance letter becomes mandatory and must be submitted along with the application for readmission.

-- In all cases, students whose medical withdrawal was granted may not re-register for any subsequent semester without prior approval by the Dean of Academic Advisement and Student Retention.
-In addition, at the discretion of the Dean, a student whose medical withdrawal was granted may be required to take an involuntary leave of absence from the college for up to one year.
+- In all cases, students whose medical withdrawal was granted may not re-register for any subsequent semester without prior approval by the Director of Student Success Advising.
+In addition, at the discretion of the Director, a student whose medical withdrawal was granted may be required to take an involuntary leave of absence from the college for up to one year.